-In this simple recipe, apples are tossed with warm spices and orange zest, enveloped in a flaky crust, and topped with a crunchy and buttery streusel.
+In this simple recipe for Apple Streusel Galette, apples are tossed with warm spices, enveloped in a flaky crust, and topped with a crunchy and buttery streusel.
 It's a sweet treat that is perfect for breakfast, brunch, or dessert!

 Once upon a time, I put some big apple chunks in a pie plate lined with store-bought dough, covered it with more store bought-dough, baked it and served it.
 It looked like raw apple soup wrapped in a wet hand towel.
 Tasted like it too.
 That does not count as my first apple pie.

 My actual first apple pie was an apple galette.
 I used store bought crust again, no shame in that, and added thinly sliced cinnamon apples.
 I wrapped the dough around the filling and baked it.
 It was pie!
 I made pie!
 Small beginnings can lead to great things.
 This Apple Streusel Galette is that first pie all grown up!

 If you've never made pie dough before, this is the easiest pie dough ever.
 I use it in my Peach Frangipane galette as well.
 Also, a galette is very forgiving.
 If your dough isn't perfect, chances are your pie will still be amazing.
 A galette's rustic shape can hide many an imperfection.
 Let's make pie!